 - Step 1: Compare the tied applications' scores under the 'AHP Subsidy per Unit' criterion and approve the applications for funding in order of highest to lowest score within this criterion.
-If there are still two or more applications with tied scores under this criterion and insufficient subsidy to approve them all, proceed to Step 2. - Step 2: Compare the tied applications' scores under the 'AHP Leverage' criterion and approve the applications for funding in order of highest to lowest score within this criterion.
-If there are still two or more applications with tied scores under this criterion and insufficient subsidy to approve them all, proceed to Step 3. - Step 3: Compare the tied applications' scores under the 'Outside Funding Commitment' criterion and approve the applications for funding in order of highest to lowest score within this criterion.
-If there are still two or more applications with tied scores under this criterion and insufficient subsidy to approve them all, proceed to Step 4. - Step 4: Compare the tied applications' scores under the 'Project Sponsorship' criterion and approve the applications for funding in order of highest to lowest score within this criterion.
-If there are still two or more applications with tied scores under this criterion and insufficient subsidy to approve them all, proceed to Step 5. - Step 5: Compare the tied applications' scores under the 'Housing in Appalachia' criterion and approve the applications for funding in order of highest to lowest score within this criterion.
-If there are still two or more applications with tied scores under this criterion and insufficient subsidy to approve them all, proceed to Step 6. - Step 6: Determine the amount of subsidy per unit requested for each of the tied applications and award funds to the application(s) requesting the least amount.
+If there are still two or more applications with tied scores under this criterion and insufficient subsidy to approve them all, proceed to Step 2. - Step 2: Compare the tied applications' scores under the 'Project Sponsorship' criterion and approve the applications for funding in order of highest to lowest score within this criterion.
+If there are still two or more applications with tied scores under this criterion and insufficient subsidy to approve them all, proceed to Step 3. - Step 3: Compare the tied applications' scores under the 'Housing in Appalachia' criterion and approve the applications for funding in order of highest to lowest score within this criterion.
+If there are still two or more applications with tied scores under this criterion and insufficient subsidy to approve them all, proceed to Step 4. - Step 4: Determine the amount of subsidy per unit requested for each of the tied applications and award funds to the application(s) requesting the least amount.